-Outside this North York Moors cottage, there is a private and secluded gravelled courtyard garden, with mature shrubs and high wooden lockable gates - a lovely, sheltered spot to sit and relax in the sunshine.
+Outside this North York Moors cottage, there is a private and secluded gravelled courtyard, suitable for off road parking up to 3 cars, with mature shrubs and large wooden gates - a lovely, sheltered spot to sit and relax in the sunshine.

 The popular town of Scarborough offers something for everyone, with colourful ornamental gardens, sandy beaches, amusements, museums, great restaurants, famous theatres, castle ruins and a sea life sanctuary.

 With the stunning surrounding countryside and moors to explore and pretty coastal villages to discover, this cottage is perfect at any time of the year.